ezraroi/Human-AI-Collab/4-the-system-architecture-v2-0.md

 ### B. The AI: The Calibrated Antagonist
 Notebook 5 identified "[In-Context Learning](in-context-learning.md)" (ICL) as a key differentiator.
 - Old View: The AI "learns" and "grows" with you.
 - V2.0 View:Adaptive Calibration.
-ICL is the servomechanism that allows the AI to fine-tune the Challenge Gap (\|D - C\|) in real-time.
-It adjusts to your prompt not to "bond," but to maintain the optimal tension required for the Alpha Function to fire.
+ICL is the servomechanism that allows the AI to fine-tune the [Challenge Gap](challenge-gap-d-c.md) (\|D - C\|) in real-time.
+It adjusts to your prompt not to ‘bond,’ but to help sustain usable challenge in the interaction so the [Alpha Function](alpha-function.md) can operate.

 ### C. The Journal: The Chronotope
 Notebook 5 wrestled with "fleeting systems".